The House on the Coast

-The House on the Coast (German: Das Haus an der Küste, Serbian: Kuca na obali) is a 1954 drama film directed by Boško Kosanović and starring René Deltgen, Bert Sotlar, Nadja Regin and Sybille Schmitz.
+The House on the Coast (Das Haus an der Küste, Kuća na obali) is a 1954 drama film directed by Boško Kosanović and starring René Deltgen, Bert Sotlar, Nadja Regin and Sybille Schmitz.
 It was made as a co-production between Austria, West Germany and Yugoslavia.
 The film was distributed by the German branch of the Rank Organisation.

 It was Schmitz's final film before her suicide the following year.